PerformanceEstimation/Learning-Performance-Estimation/README.md

 This repository contains teaching ressources about performance estimation problems.
 In short, if you are interested in using worst-case analyses in the context of first-order optimization methods, those ressources might be of interest to you.

+A friendly informal introduction to this formalism is available in this [blog post](https://francisbach.com/computer-aided-analyses/).

 #### Content